 - lunch pails

-Ask the guest to come dressed as tradesmen to get them involved as well.
+Ask guests to come dressed as tradesmen to get them involved as well.

-Oktoberfest is full of pretzels, brats, and beer.
-At Serendipity Catering we help our clients decide on a theme and then custom create the menu to reflect the theme of the event.
-That’s exactly what we did for a client celebrating Oktoberfest with us!
-TheSerendipityy staff dressed the part and catered to the host’s palate.
+At Serendipity Catering, we help our clients decide on a theme and then create custom menus to reflect the theme of the event.
+That’s exactly what we did for a client celebrating Oktoberfest with us: the Serendipity staff dressed the part and catered to the host’s palate.
 Polka music was playing and the German flag was waving in the background.
 We also use vendors to enhance the look and feel that one wants to achieve, for example, florists, musicians, lighting technicians, and cake designers.

-Need help with deciding on a theme, or do you have your theme but don’t know what to do next?
-Call Serendipity Catering today!
+Need help with deciding on a theme, or do you have an idea but don’t know what to do next?
+Request an estimate from Serendipity Catering today!